-Patients typically decide to undergo rhinoplasty (a nose job) because they are unhappy with the shape and size of their nose.
+Patients typically decide to undergo rhinoplasty (a nose job) because they are unhappy with their nose’s shape and size.
 They want a nose that is in proper proportion to the rest of their facial features.
 In some cases, however, the initial cosmetic procedure may not achieve the desired results.
-Patients may then need to undergo a second, revision rhinoplasty procedure to get the look they want.
-One such case involves the Polly beak deformity, which almost always happens as a result of a prior rhinoplasty.
+Patients may then need to undergo a revision rhinoplasty procedure to get the look they want.
+One such case involves the Polly beak deformity, which almost always happens due to a prior rhinoplasty.

 What Is Polly Beak Deformity?

-The Polly Beak deformity is the result of the incomplete removal of a dorsal hump, or bump, on the nose.
+The Polly Beak deformity results from the incomplete removal of a dorsal hump, or bump, on the nose.
 The initial surgery also involves shortening the bridge of the nose.
-If the surgeon does not remove all the excess cartilage and bone from the entire length of the nose in the first surgery, the area of the nose just above the tip, known as the supratip, swells and becomes the highest point on the nose when seen in profile.
-This gives the appearance of a nose shaped like a parrot beak, leading to the name Polly Beak deformity.
+If the surgeon does not remove all the excess cartilage and bone from the entire length of the nose in the first surgery, the nose’s area just above the tip, known as the supratip, swells and becomes the highest point on the nose when seen in profile.
+This gives the appearance of a nose shaped like a parrot beak, leading to Polly Beak deformity.
 In some other cases, the patient may have a very large supratip due to an overly prominent nasal tip.
 Excessive scarring or a droopy nasal tip can also lead to Polly Beak deformity.